 Flannel Shirts: I love my Salomon flannel shirt.
 It’s my ski and winter-fashion Go To item of choice.
 Anything that fits over the layers and my Kit & Ace technical cashmere turtleneck is a win in my book.
 You can even wear it to dinner and look fabulous.

 Winter Coats: Your choice of outwear coat is going to make or break your winter experience.
-I packed a Lole ski jacket for my recent visit, and it was perfect for all my active adventures.
+I pack a Mountain Hardwear ski jacket on my winter outings.
+It’s perfect for all my active adventures.
 The jacket has underarm vents so when I got overheated while cross-country skiing, I simply zipped the vents open and cooled off.
 If you have lots of fleece jacket layers, you may opt for a lighter outer shell jacket, which works for many people as well.
-I love Arcteryx for both their inner and outer layers.
+I also love Swedish brand Stellar Equipment for their inner and outer layers.
 Maximum environmental protection while looking good at the same time.

-Winter Pants: For outdoor activities like downhill skiing, fat biking, dog-sledding and snowshoeing, you can wear insulated ski or snowboard pants.
+Winter Pants: For outdoor activities like downhill skiing, fat biking, dog-sledding and snowshoeing, choose insulated ski or snowboard pants.
 For cross-country skiing though, the less bulky the better.
-Thinner layers are best as you’re constantly moving and pumping those arms and legs, working up sweat.
+I love Fjallraven hiking leggings, which give greater freedom of movement when you’re constantly moving and pumping those arms and legs, working up sweat.

 Warm Hats: A warm hat is a necessity to ward off the chill on urban streets or snowy trails in Quebec.
 I’m partial to pompom hats and slouchy beanies, and usually pack several hats for different occasions.
 Choose the form and function that works for you.